 Step 7: Cool and Enjoy

-After five minutes of resting in the pan, move the muffins to a wire rack.
+After five minutes of resting in the pan, move the Sausage Pancake Muffins to a wire rack.
 6. Eat them warm or allow them to cool fully before putting them away.

 Mixing Tips for Muffins That Turn Out Every Time